koszeggy/KGySoft.CoreLibraries/README.md

 ### Dynamic Resource Management

+> _Tip:_ For a real-life example see also the [KGy SOFT Imaging Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools#localization) application that supports creating and applying new localizations on-the-fly, from within the application.

 The KGy SOFT Core Libraries contain numerous classes for working with resources directly from .resx files.
 Some classes can be familiar from the .NET Framework.
 For example, [`ResXResourceReader`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceReader.htm), [`ResXResourceWriter`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceWriter.htm) and [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) are reimplemented by referencing only the core system assemblies (the original versions of these reside in `System.Windows.Forms.dll`, which cannot be used on all platforms) and they got a bunch of improvements at the same time.
 Most importantly, they all have a `SafeMode` property, which guarantees that no assembly loading and deserialization occurs unless it is explicitly requested.
 But even if `SafeMode` is false, an item is not deserialized until it is explicitly obtained.
 Or, the [`ResXResourceSet`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Resources_ResXResourceSet.htm) class is now a read-write collection and the changes can be saved in a new .resx file (see the links above for details and comparisons and examples).

 On top of those, KGy SOFT Core Libraries introduce a sort of new types that can be used the same way as a standard `ResourceManager` class: